There are lots of amazing exercises… and then there are ones which you should avoid like the bubonic plague… or like bad training advice.

 Changing the direction of your natural, safe back position is not a good idea.
-The Superman involves lying face down and hyper extending your back.
-But we think it’s best avoided due to the potential for long-term lower back pain.
+The Superman involves lying face down and hyperextending your back and it works the posterior chain.
+But we think it’s best avoided due to the potential for long-term back issues.

 Best alternative: Do a plank variation where you can keep the back straight and core tight.
-There’s no hyperextension in this position and you’ll strengthen the same muscles.
+So, you’ll actually be working the core muscles which is important for protecting the lower back.
+There’s no hyperextension in this position and you’ll essentially strengthen the same muscles.

 How to do it: Use your forearms to hold yourself up and maintain this position for at least 30 seconds for a few sets.